micahpearlman/MonkSVG/README.md

 It can be found at GitHub http://github.com/micahpearlman/MonkVG

-Projects using MonkVG include:

-- MonkSVG: A SVG parser and renderer.  https://github.com/micahpearlman/MonkSVG
-- CCSVG: A SVG renderer for Cocos2D. https://github.com/lukelutman/CCSVG

 ## Whats New

+- (10/13/2016) iOS only.
+Projects are now split up and updated to their latest version.
 - (1/22/2012) Now supports OpenGL ES 1.1 *AND* 2.0

 ## Installation

 Use git to clone:

-<tt>$ git clone git@github.com:micahpearlman/MonkVG.git</tt>
+- Official version: <tt>$ git clone git@github.com:micahpearlman/MonkVG.git</tt>

-There are currently iOS and OSX XCode 4 projects as well as contributed Android projects (thanks Paul Holden)and Windows project (thanks Vincent Richomme).
+- Special iOS only version: <tt>$ git clone git@github.com:sakamura/OpenVG.git</tt>

 ## What is implemented